StewMacLean/Bonjour/README.md

 Upon further testing I discovered that due to using the threaded configuration for all calls, and having multiple callouts/callbacks errors were occuring in the callback processing.

 See TFRunner>>returnCallback: aCallbackInvocation
-	"...Otherwise, throw an exception as returning means a bug in your application. [note it doesn't, it just calls recursively] The user must guarantee callbacks return in the correct order"
+	"...Otherwise, throw an exception as returning means a bug in your application. [note it doesn't, it just calls recursively].
+	The user must guarantee callbacks return in the correct order"

 To avoid this I created two library interface classes, thus having two workers.
 One library makes the "synchronous" callouts and handles the corresponding callbacks.
 The other library makes the asynchronous callouts for the blocking callback "pumps".
 Note that the intrinsically synchronous callouts are still made using the asynchronous threaded mechanisim - they just block/unblock very quickly.
 I tried to configure this to be true synchronous, but this caused crashes.

 However it is still not running as expected.
 The problem is that calls to the blocking callback pumps, are not returning as expected.
 What should happen is that after the callout makes the request and registers the callback to receive the results, the corresponding callback pump is called.
 This blocks until callbacks are ready.
-Whe the blockked call returns this indicates to the application results to process.
+Whe the blocked call returns this indicates to the application that there are results to process.
 This should happen virtually immediately, as results are returned very quickly.
 Unfortunately, most of these blocked calls are remaining blocked for long periods of time.

 Somewhat randomly, they become unblocked after some time.
 This is usually caused by a callback being triggered when a new service/service type is discovered.
 They also become unblocked (along with a sucession of corresponding callbacks) when the socket descriptor references are deallocated.
 My suspision is that the semaphore that blocks the process until it returns is not being signaled.
 See